Tax-advantaged accounts

 Log into the HealthEquity Member Portal and go to My Account > Profile > Profile Details > Beneficiary Information.

 Already logged into the network?
-Access the HealthEquity portal through Jones Associate Connection.
+Access the HealthEquity portal through Gateway.
 If you have any questions, please contact HealthEquity at 844-281-0433.

-If you don’t contribute to a Health Savings Account (HSA), you can use a Health Care FSA to pay for qualified medical, prescription drug, dental and vision expenses.
+If you don’t contribute to an HSA, you can contribute pre-tax to a Health FSA and use the funds to pay for qualified medical, prescription drug, dental, and vision expenses.
 You don’t have to be enrolled in an Edward Jones medical plan.
+If you or your spouse do contribute to an HSA, consider the LPSFA discussed below.

-You’ll receive a special Health Care Card that you can use like a debit card to pay for expenses directly from your account, or you can submit claims for reimbursement later.
+You’ll receive a special Health Care Card that you can use like a debit card to pay for expenses directly from your account.

 • FSAs are “use it or lose it” — IRS regulations require you to forfeit any money left in your account after the claims submission deadline.